Skip to main content

 How to Apply

-1. Submit application to Wohngeldbehörde (housing benefit office) — usually at the district administration of your city [4]
+1. Submit application to the Wohngeldbehörde (housing benefit office) — usually at the district administration of your city [3]

 2. Attach documents: